MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-12-Requirements-Rating-Endorsements/subpart-F-Requirements-STCW-Rating-Endorsements/section-12.613.md

 (C) Rigging devices to aid location.

-(iii) Using locating devices, including communication and signaling apparatus, including -
+(iii) Using locating devices, including communication and signaling apparatus, including—

 (A) Using of portable radio equipment for survival craft.